What is play

 Researchers suggest, however, that autonomous functioning, time for self-reflection, a preference for aloneness, and independent learning contribute to why some kids engage in nonsocial behaviors and should not be viewed as a cause for concern.

 It is not the quantity of young children’s social interaction that caregivers should be concerned with, but the quality of their social interactions when they do take place.
-Kids who like to explore their environment and learn about it on their own are better adjusted than those who spend too much or too little time alone12.
+Kids who take an interest in their surroundings and want to explore and learn about them are better adjusted than those who spend too much or too little time alone11.

-Other healthy reasons children engage in nonsocial play include young age, peace of mind, self-regulation, and being in control of their environment.
+Other healthy reasons children engage in nonsocial play include young age (baby or toddler), peace of mind, self-regulation, and being in control of their environment.

-In contrast, children who have little social interaction may be at risk for poor developmental outcomes.
+In contrast, children with little social interaction may be at risk for poor developmental outcomes.
 If you believe your child is at risk, consult your pediatrician for a full evaluation.

 Language play for language development